 What was life like for greyhounds at the racing kennels/tracks?

-While racing greyhounds are traditionally fed a balanced raw diet specially formulated to accommodate the needs of a high performance athlete.
-The dogs are turned out several times a day in large pens to relieve themselves and to socialize.
-Each dog is assigned a trainer who is responsible for their care and training.
-The dogs build a strong bond with their trainers and enjoy spending time with them.
-Dogs race 2 to 3 times a week depending on their racing schedule and how successful they are.
+While racing, greyhounds are traditionally fed a balanced diet consisting of good quality kibble and raw foods specially formulated to accommodate the needs of a high performance athlete.
+The dogs are turned out several times a day in large pens to relieve themselves and socialize.
+Each dog has a separate kennel where they can rest undisturbed.
+Trainers and handlers spend many hours with the dogs and are responsible for their care and training.
+The kennel staff form strong bonds with their dogs and many enjoy connecting with adopters to follow their beloved racers throughout retirement.
+The dogs typically race 2 to 3 times a week while the other days consist of exercise, training and rest.
 Once a greyhound has retired from their racing career they are adopted out as pets.

 What is the adoption fee for a greyhound?
 What does that cover?